Applying thermal paste is an essential skill for any aspiring PC builder.

 If this is your first time applying thermal paste, you have likely heard numerous terrifying stories about fiery hardware devastation.

-Thermal paste is often confused with thermal adhesive because of its ‘sticky’ look and feel, but they are very different.
+Thermal paste is often confused with thermal adhesive because of its ‘tacky’ look and feel, but they are very different.
 Thermal adhesive is used to bond a heatsink with an integrated circuit.
 In contrast, thermal paste doesn’t have adhesive qualities and is responsible for transferring heat from the chip to the heatsink.

 Table of ContentsShow